Welcome & Thank You!

 Ball flight and Strike Tendencies

 The key before embarking on any swing work is to identify your ball flight and strike tendencies.
 For example, what is your ball flight when you’re playing well and what is the ball flight that gets you into trouble, your miss.
 What is your tendencies when it comes to strike quality?
 Is it normally good or for example do you tend to hit it too clean or too heavy?
-These are the questions you want to ask yourself.

 By identifying and having academy members asses this information it means players can avoid working on parts of their technique that they may not need to.

-By providing details on your start direction, curvature, shape and strike your coach will be able to determine the impact factors that need work and the swing principles that will get you there the quickest way possible.
+By providing details on your start direction, curvature, trajectory and strike your coach will be able to determine the impact factors that need work and the swing principles that will get you there the quickest way possible.

 3 Extra Tips